-Translate English Video to Polish | Online Tool | HeyGen
+Translate English video to Polish | Online tool | HeyGen

 Select Polish

 Choose English as your source language and Polish as your target language.
-Decide if you want subtitles, a transcript, or full dubbing.
+Decide whether you want subtitles, a transcript, or full dubbing.

 HeyGen transcribes your English audio, translates the script, and creates subtitles or a Polish narration track.
-You can preview and edit everything before finalizing.
+You can preview and edit everything before finalising.

 Adjust timing, refine subtitles, switch Polish voices, or update your script.
 Export your Polish video, your subtitle files, or the transcript.